Lifetime of bimerons and antibimerons in two-dimensional magnets: INTRODUCTION

 Surprisingly, the entropy -- contained in the pre-exponential factor of the Arrhenius law -- dominates the lifetime leading to a weak temperature dependence.
-In an external magnetic field, the degeneracy of bimerons and antibimerons is lifted, and we find a homotopical transition to skyrmions and antiskyrmions, respectively.
-We argue that the spin structures of bimerons and antibimerons differ in key features from those of skyrmions and antiskyrmions, which define the interplay with magnetic interactions and therefore increase their stability in terms of energy and entropy.
-The lifetime of solitons, which evolve from bimerons, increases upon applying a magnetic field in contrast to the decrease known from skyrmions.
+In an external magnetic field, the degeneracy of bimerons and antibimerons is lifted, and we find a homotopical transition to skyrmions and antiskyrmions, respectively. \moritz{We show that the spin structures of bimerons and antibimerons differ in key features from those of skyrmions and antiskyrmions.
+Quantifying these differences, we identify mechanisms that suggest an increased stability for the easy-plane soliton over those in easy-axis magnets.} The lifetime of solitons, which evolve from bimerons, increases upon applying a magnetic field in contrast to the decrease known from skyrmions.

 Intriguingly, the pre-exponential factor shows almost no change with magnetic field and is identical for bimerons and antibimerons.
 This is explained by the absence of localized magnetic excitations in the presence of unbroken $\mathrm{U}(1)$-symmetry, which in our case applies to the rotation of spins within the easy-plane of CGT.
 In accordance with the Hohenberg-Mermin-Wagner theorem \cite{mermin1966absence, hohenberg1967existence}, which for 2D materials predicts the existence of gapless magnons in such a situation, we find that the entropy of bimerons and antibimerons, up to a certain field, is dominated by long-range excitations of the magnetization.
 Thus, only bounded by system dimensions, the pre-exponential factor becomes independent of the exact shape of magnetic solitons in a sufficiently large environment.
 Based on this fundamental concept, our work contradicts the widespread notion that bimerons are the in-plane counterparts of skyrmions.
-Using an experimentally feasible vdW interface of FGT/CGT, we demonstrate that these symmetry-based long-range interactions make bimerons and antibimerons superior for applications that require a high degree of non-linearity.
+Using an experimentally feasible vdW interface of FGT/CGT, we demonstrate \moritz{the consequences of these long-range features and argue that they} make bimerons and antibimerons superior for applications that require a high degree of non-linearity.